Chapter Studio scaled

 My semi-professional Rocket Coffee machine, never been happier to smell fresh coffee in my house every morning.

-Humor and one that appreciates the capabilities of a woman
+Humor and one who appreciates the capabilities of a woman.

 Their ability to multitask!